ahmadsohail404/Netflix-UI-LandingPage/README.md

 </div>
 <br>

-> NETFLIX LANDIG PAGE MADE USING HTML,CSS AND JAVASCRIPT
+> NETFLIX LANDIG PAGE MADE USING HTML,CSS,BOOTSTRAP AND JAVASCRIPT

 ## 🚀 Tech and Tools Used

-- HTML,CSS and javascript
+- HTML,CSS ,Bootstrap and Javascript
-- VS code
+- VSCode

 <h1 align="center"> Netflix UI Landing Page </h1>

-This is a Netflix UI Clone build on Html, Css, JavaScript.
+This is a Netflix UI Clone build on HTML, CSS, JavaScript.

 <h4>[ In development Phase ]
 [ Hacktoberfest-Accepted ] </h4>